mongodb/mongo-java-driver/docs/reference/content/driver-async/reference/logging.md

 # Logging

 By default, logging is enabled via the popular [SLF4J](http://www.slf4j.org/) API.
 The use of [SLF4J](http://www.slf4j.org/) is optional;
-the driver will use SLF4J if the driver detects the presence of SLF4J in the classpath.
-Otherwise, the driver will fall back to
+the driver will use SLF4J if the driver detects the presence of SLF4J API (class `org.slf4j.Logger`) in the classpath.
-JUL (`java.util.logging`).
+Otherwise, the driver will fall back to JUL (`java.util.logging`).

 The driver uses the following logger names: